Award Description | Eligibility | Criteria and Selection | Nomination Submission | Nomination Deadline | Prior Recipients

-The ASPET Division for Drug Metabolism and Disposition Early Career Achievement Award has been established to recognize excellent original research by early career investigators in the area of drug metabolism and disposition.
+This achievement award has been established by the ASPET Division for Drug Metabolism and Disposition to recognize excellent original research by early career investigators in the area of drug metabolism and disposition.

 The award is presented biennially in odd-numbered years.
 The award consists of:

 - An invitation to deliver a lecture at the annual meeting describing his/her relevant research accomplishments

 - An invitation to publish a review article on the subject matter of the award lecture in Drug Metabolism and Disposition

 - A commemorative plaque